undergrad-partner-school

 Overall, Vanderbilt University offers a dynamic and enriching experience for students, combining strong academics, research opportunities, and a vibrant campus culture.
 Whether pursuing a degree in sciences, humanities, business, or engineering, students can expect to receive a high-quality education that prepares them for success in their chosen fields.
 With a supportive community, engaging campus life, and access to a thriving city, Vanderbilt provides an environment where students can thrive academically and personally.

-Located in Nashville, TN and set in an urban environment, Vanderbilt University is a private university.
-Its campus spans 330 acres.
+Vanderbilt University is a private university located in Nashville, TN.
 This institution follows a semester-based calendar.
-It has an acceptance rate of 6%.
-The freshman retention rate at Vanderbilt University is 96.4% and the six-year graduation rate is 93%.
+The selection process is very rigorous, with an acceptance rate of merely 5%.
+The freshman retention rate at Vanderbilt University is 96% and the six-year graduation rate is 94%.

 Quick Facts